ddgarrett/mbos/README.md

     3. The `i2c_svc` will then transmit a message to each Responder, which will be directed at the Responder `pnp_svc`, with the message `ext_svc`.

 - The loading of external services then continues as follows:
-    1. The Responder `pnp_svc` will then respond to the `ext_svc` message with a list of external services that should be added to the list of services on the Controller.
+    1. The Responder `pnp_svc`, if any, will then respond to the `ext_svc` message with a list of external services that should be added to the list of services on the Controller.
-    5. The response message is sent to the xmit `from` service, which will be the Controller service named `controller` (`service_controller.py` based service)
+    5. The response message is sent to the xmit `from` service, which will be the service named `controller` (`service_controller.py` based service) which runs only on the Controller
     6. The Controller `controller` service then adds the services to the list of Controller services after creating a new instance of the service and starting its `run()` method.
 This means that the source for the python module must exist on the Controller. **TODO**: limit which python modules can be started this way?
 Currently only `svc_i2c_stub.py` and `svc_test_i2c.py` modules are used to start remote services on the Controller.
 The `svc_i2c_stub.py` simply forwards a message to the specified Responder based on the Responder address.
     7. After starting the remote services for the Responder `pnp_svc`, the `controller` service on the Controller sends a second xmit to the `pnp_svc` with the message `ext_menu`.
 This tells the `pnp_svc` to respond to the Controller `menu` service with a list of service names to be added to the Controller menu.
-    8. The Responder `pnp_svc` service responds with the value of the services `ext_menu` list, which is sent to the `menu` service on the Controller.
+    8. The Responder `pnp_svc` service optionally responds with the value of the services `ext_menu` list, which is sent to the `menu` service on the Controller.
     9. The Controller `menu` service then appends these to the Controller menu, the list of services which are scrolled through via the the `⏶` and `⏷` keys.

 ##### Example Responder JSON Services Parm with Plug and Play JSON Parms